claracayres/Notes/Web-dev/reactII.md

 ## Bundling Assets

-Earlier, you learned what assets are in React and best practices for storing them in your project folders.

 ### What is Bundling?

 Bundling is the process of taking all the imported files in your app—JavaScript, CSS, images, and more—and combining them into one or more files called bundles.
 This is handled by tools like **webpack**, which is the default bundler used by Create React App.